lweasel/piquant/docs/commands.rst

 * ``flux_simulator_expression.par``: A FluxSimulator [FluxSimulator]_ parameters file suitable for creating a transcript expression profile.
 * ``flux_simulator_simulation.par``: A FluxSimulator parameters file suitable for simulating RNA-seq reads according to the created transcript expression profile.
 * ``run_simulation.sh``: A Bash script which, when executed, will use FluxSimulator and the above two parameters files to simulate reads for the appropriate combination of sequencing parameters.
-For more details on the process of read simulation, see :doc:`simulation`.

 Note that it is possible to execute the ``run_simulation.sh`` script directly; however by using the ``piquant.py`` command ``create_reads``, sets of reads for several combinations of sequencing parameters can be created simultaneously as a batch (see :ref:`Create reads simulate-reads` below).